 Often, when you have gum disease, a scaling and root planing procedure can be enough to remove tartar and bacterial buildup from your teeth, getting rid of the infection and allowing your gums to heal.
 However, in some cases, the pockets are too deep to be effectively reached by this method, and the infection lingers.

 A gingivectomy is a procedure designed to help reduce periodontal pockets, which can then make your teeth easier to clean, and therefore promotes healing.
 With a gingivectomy, the diseased gum tissue is removed with a laser and then reshaped, which lessens the depth of periodontal pockets.
+For patients who experience gum recession, we suggest gingival grafts to cover the exposed root and regenerate their beautiful smile.
+If your teeth are severely decayed we may need to perform a tooth extraction and a ridge preservation procedure to keep the integrity of your jaw.

 How Is it Done?